 The way tasks and projects are approached can have a big impact on a team or organization.

-Choosing to work quickly could lead to fast results, but also mistakes and burnout.
+Choosing to work quickly could lead to fast results, mistakes, and burnout.

 Alternatively, a methodical approach allows for careful planning and execution but might cause delays.